nabeelvalley/docs/src/content/docs/antlr/in-vscode-devcontainer.md

 ---
 published: true
 title: Antlr in a Container
-subtitle: How to configure ANTLR in a Devcontainer
+description: How to configure ANTLR in a Devcontainer
 ---

 To install ANTLR in a VSCode DevContainer you need to: